isomerpages/mse-zerowaste/_zero-waste/01_Zero_Waste_Masterplan.md

 ---

+### Singapore’s inaugural Zero Waste Masterplan charts Singapore's path towards a zero waste nation

-### Singapore’s inaugural Zero Waste Masterplan maps out the Ministry’s key strategies towards a sustainable, resource-efficient and climate-resilient Singapore.
+Singapore’s inaugural Zero Waste Masterplan maps out Singapore’s key strategies to build a sustainable, resource-efficient and climate-resilient nation.
+This includes adopting a circular economy approach to waste and resource management practices, and shifting towards more sustainable production and consumption.

-Following PM Lee Hsien Loong’s [National Day Rally](https://www.pmo.gov.sg/Newsroom/National-Day-Rally-2019){:target="_blank"}  speech which emphasised the “grave” challenge that climate change poses Singapore, the Masterplan highlights why Singapore needs to adopt a circular economy approach in resource management, and adopt sustainable production and consumption practices.

-#### New Zero Waste targets set to #SaveSemakau
+#### New Zero Waste Target to #SaveSemakau

 The amount of waste disposed of in Singapore has increased seven-fold over the last 40 years.
-Not only is this a waste of precious resources, it is unsustainable.

-At this rate, the [Semakau Landfill](/semakau_landfill/), Singapore’s only landfill, will run out of space by 2035.
-This poses a serious problem as it is not possible to keep building new incineration plants in land-scarce Singapore.
-Incineration also takes energy and generates carbon emissions, which in turn contributes to climate change.
+At this rate, Semakau Landfill, Singapore’s only landfill, will run out of space by 2035.
+There is limited land for building new incineration plants or landfills in Singapore.
+Further, the incineration of wastes, while efficient and avoids the problems of land and marine contamination, generates carbon emissions, which contribute to climate change.

 ![Semakau Landfill](/images/semakau.jpg)
 <caption>Semakau Landfill</caption>

-Thus, to extend Semakau’s lifespan beyond 2035, the Masterplan has set two new targets for 2030:

-* To reduce the waste sent to Semakau Landfill each day by 30% - from 0.36kg/capita today to 0.25kg/capita
+The Masterplan has set a new waste reduction target for Singapore – **to reduce the waste sent to Semakau Landfill each day by 30 per cent by 2030 -  which will help to extend Semakau Landfill’s lifespan beyond 2035**.
-* To increase our national recycling rate to 70%

-While ambitious, the targets are not unattainable if the various measures outlined in the Masterplan are implemented successfully.

 #### Downloads